-John Kaminski, Esq., Vice President
+John Kaminski, Esq., President

 John is an attorney at Drummond Woodsum in Portland.
 He is listed in the current Edition of Best Lawyers in America, a guide to leading lawyers in the country, in the field of Tax Law, is a frequent speaker at professional seminars and has taught courses in business and tax law as an Adjunct Professor at the University of Maine School of Law and the University of New England.
 In Spring semester 2016, he is teaching Business Planning to third-year law students.

-Dr. Thomas Courtney, M.D., Treasurer
+Dr. Thomas Courtney, M.D., Vice President

 Dr. Courtney recently joined FPC’s Board in July of 2012.
 He has served as the Chief of Infectious Diseases at Southern Maine Medical Center (SMMC) since 1993.
 He is also Vice President of Medical Staff at SMMC.
 Originally from Washington, D.C., Dr. Courtney now resides in Saco, Maine, having practiced medicine in the area since 1988.